sandialabs/slycat/docs/DELETE-Upload.rst

     Delete an upload session used to upload files for storage as model artifacts.
-    This function must be called once the client no longer needs the session, whether the upload(s) have been completed successfully or are cancelled.
+    This function must be called once the client no longer needs the session, whether the upload(s) have been completed successfully or the client is cancelling an incomplete session.

-    :<json string mid: Unique model identifier.
+    :param uid: Unique upload session identifier.
-    :<json string input: Set to "true" to store results as input artifacts.
-    :<json string parser: Parsing plugin name.
-    :<json array of strings aids: Artifact ids for storage.
+    :type uid: string

     :status 204: The upload session and any temporary storage have been deleted.
     :status 409: The upload session cannot be deleted, because parsing is in progress.
 Try again later.